-I keep themes general for a reason, but often over time, the themes expand to encompass lots of correlating ideas.
+I keep themes general.
+They expand to encompass lots of similar ideas.
 Depending on how I want to organize certain ideas, I can take specific insights in a general theme and make sub-categories or sub-notes.

 For example, if I have a note under Career and, for some reason, there is a lot of insight into resume writing, I’ll create a separate note titled "Resume."
 I have a handful of ideas on this in my Career note, but I keep it in that note because I want to reduce the amount of overlap, and Evernote has a great search feature.

 To stay meticulously organized and reduce overlap, I started writing two to three sentences before each transcribed note.
 This provides context into why the quote is meaningful and serves as a primer for me to understand the context in which this statement was said.
 If I need to know more, I know which book or article it's from and what page.
 If I search for specific keywords, it might not show up in the body of the quote, but it can in the anchored text.